dfinity/motoko/stdlib/examples/produce-exchange/README.md

 -----------------------

 We break this definition into several files, listed above in this file, and below.
-These files make the PES formal, to the same degree that ActorScript has a formal semantics of its own, in terms of DFINITY's semantics, etc.
+These files make the PES definition into a **formal definition**, to the same degree that ActorScript has a formal semantics of its own, in terms of DFINITY's semantics, etc.

 **Specific files**: The file `types.as` defines ActorScript data types that are included in the PES.
 These will appear in the messages to and from